What have you been reading lately?

 I started reading this book right before the Royal Wedding on the recommendation of my friend Grace and her co-host Becca on the Bad on Paper podcast.
 (If you haven’t listened to it before, you will LOVE it.
 They talk about books and just general adulting topics and it’s amazing–it feels like catching up with friends over drinks!

 Anyway, back to the Royal We–it’s an extremely easy, fun, and addicting guilty-pleasure read.
 It’s fiction, but inspired by William and Kate’s love story.
 (Although I have to admit now that I’m reading it I’m envisioning the main characters as Harry and Meghan instead of Will and Kate!)
+It’s lighthearted, but definitely a page-turner.
 It would be a great book to bring on vacation.

 I absolutely loved this book–it quickly became one of my very favorites and it’s based on a piece of history I’m relatively unfamiliar with: